 E-commerce has undeniably changed the way supply chain and logistics functions are perceived.
-In BtoC or BtoB, its advent has finally demonstrated its decisive character for a better customer experience.
-From now on, it is therefore necessary to start digitizing these processes, using digital tools such as transport software.
+In BtoC or BtoB, its advent has finally demonstrated its determining character for a better customer experience.
+From now on, it is therefore necessary to start digitising these processes, in particular by means of digital tools such as transport software.

 Today, no one can imagine buying a product on an e-commerce site without tracking and delivery by appointment.
-In this sense, the digitalization of the supply chain has become a major element of competitiveness and differentiation.
+In this sense, the digitalisation of the supply chain has become a major element of competitiveness and differentiation.
 And the phenomenon also applies to the BtoB sector.
-Any company that does not make this shift, regardless of the quality of its products, will be at a disadvantage vis-à-vis the market.
-There is therefore a double issue of differentiation.
-Improving the customer experience and service while optimizing operational efficiency throughout the chain.
+The company that does not make this shift, regardless of the quality of its products, will be at a disadvantage vis-à-vis the market.
+The challenge of differentiation is therefore twofold.
+Improving the customer experience and service while optimising operational efficiency throughout the chain.

 To do this, companies must now learn to collaborate with their entire ecosystem.
-They must give the customer the means to control part of the process by themselves.
-And for this collaboration to be efficient, it means not only processing the physical flow, but also extending information management to its entire ecosystem.
+They must give the customer the means to control part of the process themselves.
+And for this collaboration to be efficient, this means not only dealing with the physical flow but also extending information management to the whole of its ecosystem.

-To meet these needs, a solid foundation in terms of information systems is essential.
-And for good reason, it is complicated to digitize a supply chain still running on Excel!
-Having a software execution base adapted to its activity on warehousing, order management, transport… is a prerequisite for any digitisation process.
+To meet these needs, solid foundations in terms of information systems are essential.
+And for good reason, it is complicated to digitise a supply chain still operating in Excel!
+Having a base of software execution adapted to its activity on warehousing, order management, transport… is a prerequisite to any digitalisation process.

 Building on the development of collaborative transport platforms

-Then comes the collaborative aspect.
-For example, a collaborative transport platform-type tool allows the entire ecosystem to be on board, each with its own information system.
-Today, many transport software applications exist, bridging the gap and enabling this common sharing of processes.
-One example is the cloud and collaborative transport platform, Join2ship, which brings together shippers, service providers and customers to enable them to build a qualitative and sustainable relationship while offering the quality of service of e-commerce to B2B.
-Management of delivery appointments, order integration, choice of carriers, real-time shipment tracking, dematerialization of proof of delivery, alerts… Join2ship was designed as a real social network between suppliers, shippers and carriers.
+Then there is the collaborative aspect.
+A tool such as a collaborative transport platform can, for example, bring on board its entire ecosystem, each of which has its own information system.
+Today, there are many transport software packages that can bridge the gap and enable this common sharing of processes.
+The cloud and collaborative transport platform Join2ship, for example, brings together shippers, service providers and customers to enable them to build a qualitative and sustainable relationship while offering the quality of service of e-commerce to B2B.
+Management of delivery appointments, integration of orders, choice of carriers, real-time tracking of shipments, dematerialisation of proof of delivery, issuing of alerts, etc. Join2ship has been designed as a real social network between suppliers, shippers and carriers.

 Data and new technologies, levers for the digitalisation of transport and logistics

-In addition to its software bases, it is also necessary to know how to extract and analyse the raw material.
-That is to say, the information and with it the ability to benefit from elements of handling, control and extraction around forecasting, warehouse and transport, all interfaced with the ERP.
+In addition to its software foundations, it is also necessary to know how to extract and analyse the raw material.
+That is to say, the information and with it the ability to benefit from manipulation, control and extraction elements around forecasting, warehousing and transport, all interfaced with the ERP.

-The development of APIs – Application Programming Interfaces – now offers the possibility to connect systems more efficiently to each other and thus to a company’s transport and logistics ecosystem.
+The development of APIs – Application Programming Interfaces – now offers the possibility of connecting systems together more effectively and thus the transport and logistics ecosystem of a company.
 At the same time, at DDS Logistics, we truly believe in the analysis of this data through the development of artificial intelligence.

-But that’s not all.
-The human aspect is also important.
-Entering into a process of commitment and support of its ecosystem through digital tools will allow to build processes including suppliers, customers and to operate a more and more virtuous collaboration.
+But that is not all.
+The human aspect is also essential.
+Entering into a process of commitment and support for its ecosystem through digital tools will make it possible to build processes that include suppliers and customers and to operate an increasingly virtuous collaboration.

-Today, our customer, manufacturers and distributors, most of whom are enrolled in a BtoB approach, are making initial efforts on the foundations of their digital approach.
+Today, our clients, manufacturers and distributors, most of whom have a BtoB approach, are making initial efforts to lay the foundations of their digital approach.
 The awareness is there.
-At DDS Logistics, we are clearly observing the evolution towards a mature market.
-Previously led by the supply chain department, the digitisation project is now being led by all the strategic departments, including the company’s general management.
+At DDS Logistics, we can clearly see that the market is moving towards maturity.
+Previously driven by the supply chain business unit, the digitalisation project is now being driven by all strategic departments, including the company’s general management.